sahanmar/451/README.md

 - Potential next steps for the tool (i.e. what you would implement if you had more time)
 - Any limitations of the current implementation of the tool
 - Motivation for design/architecture decisions

+### Limitations
+* Limited to cliques of ??? hop distance owing to space limitation
+* Cyclicity calculation assumes an undirected graph to save computational time.
+This could be improved by taking into account specific directions of ownership.
+* Entity resolution for company/people entities could be improved
+* Graph visualisation for large corporate networks can be too cluttered to be useful.

+### Potential next steps
+* Expand to corporate ownership databases outside of the UK, for example using OpenCorporates data.
+* Incorporate more external data sources identifying criminal or potentially-criminal activity for companies and people.
+*